taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }, 1000);
 ~~~~~~~~

 There are two problems in a growing application now.
-First, you would have to duplicate the logic of the delayed action every time.
-Second, once your application dispatches multiple notifications at various places at the same time, the first running action that hides the notifications would hide all of them.
-The solution would be to give each notification an identifier.
-Both problems can be solved by extracting the functionality into a function.
+First, you would have to duplicate the logic of the delayed action with the `setTimeout()` every time you want to show a notification and hide it again.
+What could be helpful in this case?
+Right, extracting the functionality as a function.
+Second, once your application dispatches multiple notifications at various places at the same time, the first running action that hides a notification would hide all of them.
+What could be helpful in this case?
+Correct, you need to give each notification an identifier.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~